MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 MoonlightBot requires the following permissions to successfully execute this subcommand:

-*No specific permissions required*
+*No specific permissions required.*

 ## roles self-assignable

 This command allows you to set up a role to be self-assignable by users.
 This allows them to assign the role to themselves via the [`/selfrole`](/role-management-commands/selfrole.md) command without needing a moderator to do it for them, and they can remove it themselves as well.
 It works on a vice versa basis.

 ```text
 /config roles self-assignable <role> [enabled] [duration] [max-times]